+MEDICAL SECRETARY

-MEDICAL SECRETARY Associate in Applied Science (DMES1)
+Associate in Applied Science (DMES1)

-Medical Secretary is one of the specialized secretarial programs Kirtland offers.
 Graduates of this program are trained in a variety of skills that will enable them to work for physicians in either a private medical office or in various hospital settings such as medical records, the business office, or the emergency room.
 This program places emphasis on the development of proficiency in word processing and related computerized tasks, medical office procedures, insurance billing and coding, transcription of medical dictation for medical specialties, and administrative secretarial duties.